alanmontgomery/ionic-react-tabs-menus-custom/README.md

 # ionic-react-tabs-menus-custom
 Rough example of using React Context API to control the side menu and custom page content, tabs etc

-- Use only with ios in mobile view as put together quickly for ios style

-# **View in mobile view as an iOS device in web**

 # Run
 `npm install`
 then